Marketers and business decision-makers alike understand the importance of continually building a client base.

 B2B demand capture tactics

-Once you've created demand using the strategies in the previous section, it's time to turn that demand into paying customers.
+Once you've created demand, it's time to start turning that demand into paying customers.
 The key is to focus on high-intent signals and channels, not just gathering as many leads as possible.

 Identify high-intent customers using tools like Leadfeeder

-Website tracking tools like Leadfeeder use IP and domain information to track what companies visit your site.
-For example, you can see that someone from Microsoft visited your website, including what pages they viewed, how long they stayed on each page, and their exit page.
+Website tracking tools like Leadfeeder use IP and domain information to track which companies visit your site.
+For example, you can see that someone from Microsoft visited your website, including which pages they viewed, how long they stayed on each page, and their exit page.

 But we don't just hand over a huge list and leave you to sort through the data.